methmal66/methmal66/README.md

 ---

 ### :man_technologist: About Me :
-I'm a student focusing on DevOps
+I'm a student focusing on devops
+- 🐧 Styding Linux system administration
-- 💻 I'm a self taught programmer
+- 💻 Teaching myself fullstack development
+- 🚀 Fast and motivated learner with infinite curiosity
+- 🧠 Problem solving is my lifestyle
+- ☎️ Reach me using Linkedin or Facebook